Acid Base Disorders are characterized by abnormal levels of pH, partial pressure of carbon dioxide (Pco2) and bicarbonate (HCO3−) in the blood.

 For the diagnosis of acidosis or alkalosis, the following investigations are needed:

-- Arterial blood Gasses – ABG with pH, Pco2, Po2
+- Arterial blood Gases – ABG with pH, Pco2, Po2

 - Serum electrolytes